Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-std-rpc-api.md

 ### Static Arrays and Generic Collections

-Static arrays and generic collections like `IEnumerable<T>`s and `IEnumerable<KeyValuePair<K, V>>`s will be serialized by built-in serialization code if their underlying type is either serialization supported types (e.g. `Vector3`) or if they implement `INetworkSerializable` interface.
+Static arrays and generic collections such as `IEnumerable<T>`s and `IEnumerable<KeyValuePair<K, V>>`s will be serialized by built-in serialization code if their underlying type is either serialization supported types (e.g. `Vector3`) or if they implement `INetworkSerializable` interface.

 For example, static array of `Vector3` is supported: